Welcome to Molas Lake Park & Campground

-The campground is open from approximately June 1 to September 30 each year, weather permitting.
+The campground is open from June 1 to September 30 each year, weather permitting.

 No swimming is allowed in Molas Lake.

 Pets are welcome.
-All dogs must be on-leash and attended at all times.
+All dogs must be on-leash at all times when in the park and never left unattended.
+Owners are responsible for picking up their pets to ensure a clean campground, campsite and surrounding trails.
 This policy is strictly enforced.

 Minimum Check In Age is 18 Years Old.
 Guests aged 17 Years Old and under at the time of check in are considered children.
 At least one adult (person at least 18 years old) must be in your party and present at check-in.